Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/readme.md

 * [Create and save map](ArcGISRuntime.WPF.Viewer/Samples/Map/AuthorMap/readme.md) - Create and save a map as an ArcGIS `PortalItem` (i.e. web map).
 * [Change basemap](ArcGISRuntime.WPF.Viewer/Samples/Map/ChangeBasemap/readme.md) - Change a map's basemap.
 A basemap is beneath all layers on a `Map` and is used to provide visual reference for the operational layers.
 * [Display map](ArcGISRuntime.WPF.Viewer/Samples/Map/DisplayMap/readme.md) - Display a map with an imagery basemap.
+* [Display overview map](ArcGISRuntime.WPF.Viewer/Samples/Map/DisplayOverviewMap/readme.md) - Include an overview or inset map as an additional map view to show the wider context of the primary view.
 * [Download preplanned map area](ArcGISRuntime.WPF.Viewer/Samples/Map/DownloadPreplannedMap/readme.md) - Take a map offline using a preplanned map area.
 * [Generate offline map](ArcGISRuntime.WPF.Viewer/Samples/Map/GenerateOfflineMap/readme.md) - Take a web map offline.
 * [Generate offline map (overrides)](ArcGISRuntime.WPF.Viewer/Samples/Map/GenerateOfflineMapWithOverrides/readme.md) - Take a web map offline with additional options for each layer.